Janice Acquah, UKCP, MBACP, MA, BSc (Hons)

 Training, qualifications & experience

-I have a Masters and Advanced Diploma in Integrative Psychotherapy and a Diploma in Counselling from The Minster Centre in London (Middlesex University).
+I have a Masters and Advanced Diploma in Integrative Psychotherapy, a Diploma in Counselling from The Minster Centre in London (Middlesex University) and a Level 1 in Sensorimotor Psychotherapy for trauma.
 As well as seeing clients in private practice, I have worked at an alcohol addiction and recovery centre, in a low cost therapy service and have been an associate counsellor at SOAS (University of London).
 I have also trained and volunteered with Place2Be, counselling secondary school students.

 My first degree was in Biology with a specialism in environmental biology.
 I also work as an actor, have worked as a presenter and have served on arts and educational governing bodies.

 I have received specialist training in working with alcohol and addiction from Haringey Recovery Service.
 Additional training includes eating disorders, self-harm and suicide and training as a mediator in neighbour disputes with Camden Mediation Service.
-I have spent many years working with mindfulness through yoga and I have experience of Mindfulness Based Cognitive Therapy (MBCT).
+I have spent many years working with mindfulness and I have experience of Mindfulness Based Cognitive Therapy (MBCT).

 As a counsellor I have worked with people on a wide range of issues including: